Louise Kennedy: Awards

 Kennedy was named Irish Designer of the Year award in 1989 and 1990.
 She won a Fashion Oscar in 1992 for the Best Irish Designer Collection and in 1994 was the first female designer to receive an award for Outstanding Achievements in Fashion from the Irish Clothing Industry.
 For her achievements in Irish fashion she was elected Tipperary Person of the Year in 1992.
 She has also been named Veuve Cliquot's Irish Businesswoman of the Year for 2003 and 2004.
 In 2009 she became the first woman to act as style envoy for Mercedes-Benz.
 In 2014, The Irish Post gave Louise Kennedy a Company of the Year award.

 Throughout her career Kennedy has been recognised for her suit and coat designs, winning awards specifically for these in 1985 (Best Irish Coat Collection), 1991 (Best Suit and Best Coat Award), and 1993 (Best Coat and Suit Collection Designer of the Year).

 In November 2014 Kennedy was awarded an honorary PhD from her former university, the Dublin Institute of Technology, in recognition of her commercial and cultural success.

 On Saturday 21 November 2017, the Royal College of Physicians of Ireland (RCPI) awarded Kennedy an honorary fellowship, which is the highest honour bestowed by the RCPI.
 This award is reserved for world leaders in medical science and those who have made an exceptional contribution to society.

 In popular culture

-In 2010 Kennedy was one of six contemporary, internationally renowned Irish fashion designers featured on a set of Irish postage stamps issued by An Post.
+In 2010 Kennedy was one of six contemporary Irish fashion designers featured on a set of Irish postage stamps issued by An Post.
 The other designers featured were Paul Costelloe, Lainey Keogh, John Rocha, Philip Treacy and Orla Kiely.

-Along with Costelloe she was a celebrity guest judge for the 2013 final of RTÉ Television's Craft Master show.
+Along with Costelloe, she was a celebrity guest judge for the 2013 final of RTÉ Television's Craft Master show.

+Kennedy's Dublin showroom neighbours the former home of another Irish designer, Sybil Connolly.